The way forward in design education: Teaching teamwork with Michelle Desgroseilliers

 “What I have found is that this has drastically reduced the amount of personal interventions I need to do with teams coming to me and saying ‘This person hasn't shown up for any meetings...’
 I used to get that constantly when I would [facilitate] group projects; it would be a minimum of two or three groups coming to me and complaining about a member.
 I hadn't built in any way to provide consequences.
 Once I started doing the peer assessment, I found it stopped.”

-When asked whether group politics and people ‘playing favorites’ (or other factors that don’t represent students’ actual work) impact this peer assessment grade, Michelle acknowledged that the answer is ‘definitely yes’.
+When asked whether group politics and people ‘playing favourites’ (or other factors that don’t represent students’ actual work) impact this peer assessment grade, Michelle acknowledged that the answer is ‘definitely yes’.
 For example, if a group is made up of four friends and one friend doesn’t do any work, they will likely still receive a high score.
 However, she identifies that the peer rating isn’t really about contribution and more about the social skills demonstrated within a group, so it’s less of a concern than it might appear on the surface.

 Scaffolding Assignments in Teaching Teamwork